tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Step width is configured in the `screen` configuration (see **Screen Config**).

+### SwitchSidebarInfoIndexCommand

+This command allows to switch the currently shown entity in the info area of the sidebar:

+- **Next:** Using command id `frts.vanillasdl2.command.switchsidebarinfoindex.next`.
+- **Previous:** Using command id `frts.vanillasdl2.command.switchsidebarinfoindex.previous`.

+## Graphic Output

+### GraphicData

+This data value contains common data related to graphic output.

+Default ID can be found in the static class `Sdl2Ids`.

+Will identify itself by the name and type `frts::GraphicData`.

+### Renderable

+This component describes with which sprite a entity is rendered.
+If a sprite has the multiple attribute it also defines the index of the specific sub sprite.

+Default ID can be found in the static class `Sdl2Ids`.

+Its config consists of the sprite ID and a optional transparency value:

+    sprite: <string representing an id>
+    transparency: <integer greater or equal 0, optional>

+If `transparency` is given the defined number of blocks below the current one are rendered.
+This is currently only for the background (the lowest) entity supported.
+It only works if the sprites have a alpha channel with at least some transparency.

 ### SDL2 Renderer

 The renderer module manages everything graphic related.